History, tourist information, and nearby accommodation

 Killiecrankie is one of the most beautiful scenic areas I've visited in Scotland, particularly when the autumn chill turns the leaves of the trees lining the gorge a rainbow of reds, golds, and yellows.
 Add to that the poignancy of imagining this peaceful place as a bloody battlefield, and the sheer drama of the Soldier's Leap and you have a wonderful visitor experience.

-If you are feeling energetic you can extend the walk another 20 minutes to the Linn of Tummel, where the River Tummel meets the River Garry at a series of waterfalls.
-Do, lease wear good waterproof footwear - or at least mudproof, for even in dry weather there can be patches of mud along the forest trails.
+If you are still feeling energetic you can extend the walk another 20 minutes to the Linn of Tummel, another National Trust for Scotland property, where the River Tummel meets the River Garry at a series of waterfalls.
+Do, please wear good waterproof footwear - or at least mud-proof, for even in dry weather there can be patches of mud along the forest trails.

 There are guided walks from the visitor centre from Easter to October, but the woodland trails are open all year round.